carlreinecken/kiwi/README.md

 $user->delete();
 ```

-The model will keep the properties, after the model has been deleted from the database.
+The model will keep its properties even after the model has been deleted from the database.

-#### Check Validity
+#### Validate Hook

 The methods `create`, `update` and `delete` will call a static function `validate` if it exists.
-This callback should be defined in the model and should expect the arguments `$this` and `$operation`.
-It is expected that the callback returns an array of strings of validation errors.
+This hook should be defined in the model and should expect the arguments `$this` and `$operation`.
+It is expected that the hook returns an array of strings of validation errors.

 ```php
 <?php // Class User